 Day 13 Spectacular boat journey across the Tonle Sap Lake, past the ‘flooded forest’ and Prek Toal bird sanctuary and on down the Sangkar River and its floating and stilt-house fishing villages to the town of Battambang.
 Stop off on the way to visit the Prek Toal community water hyacinth weaving project.
 Time of arrival will depend upon water levels.

 Photographic themes: – river and lake scenes, floating fishing villages, country scenes, landscapes.

 Day 14 Morning ride through the paddy-fields on Battambang’s famous ‘bamboo train’, (we’ll explain later!), followed by some leisure time to explore the friendly provincial town or just chill-out in one of the many coffee shops.
 After lunch we’ll head out to the surrounding villages to check out the area’s traditional cottage industries and handicrafts either by bicycle or tuk-tuk for the less energetic.

 Photographic themes: – architecture, village life, cottage industries, landscapes

 Day 15 Travelling east our first stop will be the lively and colourful local market in Pursat Town for a chance to stretch our legs, check out the weird and wonderful produce on display, meet the friendly locals plus of course plenty of photo opportunities.
 Moving on we’ll stop at the fascinating river port town of Kompong Chnang where half the town is actually floating on the Tonle Sap River and explore the bustling river front area before continuing to our day’s final destination, Phnom Penh.
 Photographic themes: – markets, landscapes, river-life

-Day 16 Morning ‘de-briefing’ session with Gary or Jeff and an opportunity to look at some important editing and post-production techniques.
+Day 16 Morning ‘de-briefing’ session with an opportunity to look at some important editing and post-production techniques.
 Afternoon transfer to Phnom Penh.